 In other words, if we’re struggling with your partner’s past… Let’s say I’m having all kinds of mental movies and I’m having a lot of anxiety about something related to my girlfriend’s past.
 Is that in my control?
 What about the situation is in my control?

-Now, the actual events for my girlfriend’s past some of them, in fact, all of them are entirely outside of my control.
+Now, the actual events for my girlfriend’s past, all of them are entirely outside of my control.
 I don’t have any influence on the past whatsoever.

 What do I have control over though?
 I have complete control, I literally have 100% control of my perception of the past, of my idea about the meaning or significance of the past.